Neroro64/OpenAICmdlet/README.md

 # You add this module to your PowerShell profile, to be auto-imported upon start-up
 # Linux
-Add-Content -Path $Home/.config/powershell/Microsoft.PowerShell_profile.ps1 -Value "Import-Module $((Get-Location).Path)/OpenAICmdlet/PSCmdlet/InvokeOpenAI:psd1"
+Add-Content -Path $Home/.config/powershell/Microsoft.PowerShell_profile.ps1 -Value "Import-Module OpenAICmdlet"
 # Windows
-Add-Content -Path $Home/Documents/PowerShell/Microsoft.PowerShell_profile.ps1 -Value "Import-Module $((Get-Location).Path)/OpenAICmdlet/PSCmdlet/InvokeOpenAI:psd1"
+Add-Content -Path $Home/Documents/PowerShell/Microsoft.PowerShell_profile.ps1 -Value "Import-Module OpenAICmdlet"
 ```

 ## Usage
-NOTE: All responses in the PowerShell session are automatically stored in `$Global:OpenAIResponses` and the last chat conversation is stored in `$Global:LastChatGPTConversation`.
-So you can always review them and save them to disk if necessary.
+NOTE: This module only provides basic PowerShell interface to interact with the API.
+It does not come with a memory solution to automatically store / resume the conversations.

 Use `Get-Help <CommandName> -Full` to learn more about the syntax of the command and see more examples.